-Lead: ♥ Q
+Lead: 🔻 Q

-We open 1NT as dealer with 13 points and a five-card Club suit, giving partner a small problem.
-He responds 3♠ to show a five-card suit and a desire to play in game.
+We open 1NT as dealer with 16 points and a good five-card Club suit, giving partner a small problem.
+He responds $3 \pm$ to show a five-card suit and a desire to play in game.

-With no liking for Spades we have to go back to No-trumps and North Passes that, although he has some misgivings holding a 5·4·3·1 shape.
+With no liking for Spades we have to go back to No-trumps and North Passes that, although he has some misgivings holding a 5.4.3.1 shape.

-West leads the VQ from his sequence against 3NT and we have to Count our tricks and make a Plan.
+West leads the vQ from his sequence against 3NT and we have to Count our tricks and make a Plan.

 We can see two Hearts, three Diamonds and three Clubs on top.
 We have the prospect of making five Club tricks on a 3-2 break or four Diamonds on a 3-3 break.
 If Clubs did break in the expected manner we'd have ten tricks, note.
-If both suits broke favourably we'd have eleven tricks..
+If both suits broke favorably we'd have eleven tricks.

-We take the ♥K on table (we have little choice in the matter!) and turn our attention immediately to Clubs.
-We cash the ♣A and the ♣K (play the honours from the short suit first) at which point we learn the bad news as East shows out, chucking a Heart.
+We take the $\forall$ K on table (we have little choice in that matter!) and turn our attention immediately to Clubs.
+We cash the $\Rightarrow$ A (play the honors from the short suit first) and lead a Club to the $\Rightarrow$ Q at which point we learn the bad news as East shows out, chucking a Heart.

-The sure way to establish a ninth trick is to continue with a Club to the ♣Q and then play a fourth Club (throwing a Spade away from the table), conceding the trick to West.
-We could try Diamonds, hoping for a 3-3 split, but we'd be taking the high cards out of the closed hand, making access to the thirteenth Club (not to mention the ♥A) very difficult.
+The sure way to establish a ninth trick is to continue with the $\clubsuit$ K and then play a fourth Club (throwing a Spade away from the table), conceding the trick to West.
+We could try Diamonds, hoping for a 3-3 split but we'd be taking the high cards out of the closed hand, making access to the thirteenth Club (not to mention the $\checkmark$ A) very difficult.